aabriism/aabriism.github.io/philosophy/religion.md

 # Religion

-Relgion through current cultures and through time is so broad that it cannot be spoken of easily in a single page.
+Relgion across cultures and through time is so broad that it cannot be spoken of easily in a single page.

 So let me instead say this about *some* relgions.
+If your religion does not behave like this, then it does not apply to you.

 If you ever find yourself being pressured to beleive a relgion because (they say) "your life has no meaning without relgion", you should know that they are wrong.
 If you are a child and an adult is saying this to you, you should know that they are abusing you, and that